coredns/rfc/GSoC_Proposal.md

 </p>

-In a siamese network a pair of iamges are fed into the same network.
+In a siamese network, a pair of images are fed into the same network.
 If the images belong to the same class, then the distance is minimised.
 Else the distance is maximised.

 The loss function is as follows: